 Customize popups with animations, Google fonts, colors, and buttons.
-It’s WPML compatible and responsive.
-This plugin lets you create a popup that allows users to opt-in to access content.
+It’s WPML-compatible and responsive.
+This plugin lets you create a popup that allows users to opt in to access the content.
 It also allows you to target popups on certain pages.

-Here we are again with CM Popup Banner, another great popup plugin with a pro version.
+Here we are again with the CM WordPress Popup plugin, another great popup tool with a pro version.
 It’s easy to set up, so you can quickly create responsive banners that are stylish and appealing.
 Use it to advertise new events, products, or promotions.
 The Ad Designer lets you create multimedia banners to match your site’s exact branding.

 Interactive popups can be scheduled to run for certain dates and times to customize marketing campaigns.
 They can be shown on certain pages or posts or across your entire site.
-In addition, choose to display popup banners on the middle or bottom of the page.
+In addition, choose to display popup banners in the middle or at the bottom of the page.

-Even more, you can choose to have banners popup or fly in and trigger popups upon click events or hover.
+Even more, you can choose to have banners popup or fly in and trigger popups upon clicking events or hovering.
 Display randomly chosen popups or selected ones.
-Also, the Pop-Ups plugin lets you customize the popup interval based on every time a page loads or only the first time.
+Also, the WordPress Popups plugin lets you customize the popup interval based on every time a page loads or only the first time.
 Statistics tell marketing teams what ads work based on clicks and impressions.

 This plugin comes with almost unlimited options for customization.
 There’s also a free version that comes with many basic features.

 As you can see, there are a lot of great options for creating beautiful popups that engage site visitors and increase conversions.
 When done right, popups can produce phenomenal results to help you reach your marketing goals.